andrecaiado/spring-boot-aop/README.md

 ## Aspect

-Aspects are usually describe as being a module that encapsulates specific cross-cutting concerns in our application, e.g., logging, transaction management and security.
+Aspects are usually describe as being a module that encapsulates specific cross-cutting concerns in our application, e.g., logging, transaction management, security and others.

 Since this is a demo project with a small scope and a low complexity, there aren't many cross-cutting concerns to implement aspects, thus, we will focus on the logging concern and create a logging aspect.